hikeventures/hikeventures.github.io/_posts/best/2016-06-29-best-pfd-packrafting.markdown

 ---
 As we are frequently on packrafting trips we are always interested to look out for new packrafting gear like a PFD (personal floating device) or life jacket.
 Here is an overview of the best PFDs which we would consider to buy.

-We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and even so we were not able to test every product in this blog post, we follow the market and compare the specifications of new PFDs.
-Here comes our PFD buying guide for 2016 (this blog post contains affiliate links).

 <hr>